The world's No. 1 singles table tennis player reveals that a female stalker has stolen his underwear - ExBulletin

 The world’s No. 1 singles table tennis player reveals that a female stalker has stolen his underwear

-Fan Zhendong, the world’s No. 1 men’s singles table tennis player, shared on social media that a female stalker stole his underwear from his hotel room in Beijing last week.
+Fan Zhengdong, the worlds no. 1 men’s singles table tennis player, shared on social media that a female stalker stole his underwear from his hotel room in Beijing last week.

-In a recent Weibo messageFan, 26, said the woman had been stalking him for days.

 According to Fan, she somehow got his hotel room key card from the front desk on Thursday.